 This chapter provides a brief account of the cell biology of skin with particular relevance to skin cancer.
-Fuller accounts can be found in ed.derm.101 my other undergraduate text.
-I would suggest watching the video first, before reading the text.
+I would suggest watching the two videos first, before reading the text.

 A quick primer of skin anatomy

-As the schematic above shows, two anatomical components unequal in thickness contribute to this single layer of skin at this site.
+As the schematic above shows, two anatomical components contribute to this single layer of skin at this site.
 The epidermis is the outermost layer, and is very thin but highly cellular, measuring around 50-100 microns (i.e. 50/1000 of one mm), extending as far as the basement membrane.
-Underneath the epidermis and separated from it by the basement membrane is the dermis which comprises the remaining bulk of the skin thickness (~1.25mm).
+Underneath the epidermis, and separated from it by the basement membrane, is the dermis which comprises the remaining bulk of the skin thickness (~1.25mm).
 Skin cancer is almost entirely a disease of the outer 50-100 micron epidermis.

-Note that the schematic above is highly stylised (like most of skin).
-In reality most of the volume of the skin is taken up by the dermis.
+Note, that the schematic above is highly stylised (like most skin images in books).
+In reality, most of the volume of the skin is taken up by the dermis.
 The image below shows a histological section through normal skin.
 The blue arrow shows the contribution of the dermis.
-The epidermis is shown as as the outer darker layer (black arrow).
+The epidermis is shown as the outer darker layer (black arrow).